ibm-cloud-docs/codeengine/project.md

 You can create a project through the console or with the CLI.
 {: shortdesc}

-Wait for several minutes after you create your project before you proceed to the next step as it will take some time for your project to provision.
-{: important}

 ### Creating a project from the console
 {: #create-project-console}